flutter/flutter/specs/parsing.md

-* '``&``': Consume the character and switch to the **character reference** state, with the _return state_ set to the **single-quoted attribute value** state, the _extra terminating character_ set to '``'``', and the _emitting operation_ being to append the given character to the value of the most recently added attribute.
+* '``&``': Consume the character and switch to the **character reference** state, with the _return state_ set to the **single-quoted attribute value** state and the _emitting operation_ being to append the given character to the value of the most recently added attribute.

 * Anything else: Append the current character to the value of the most recently added attribute.
 Consume the current character.
 Stay in